 The software industry has had to deal with the issue of software estimation for years.
-There are many different opinions on how software estimates should be handled, and there is no common understanding of what works best.
-This post discusses why software estimations often fail and provides advice on how organizations can use them more effectively to make better decisions when it comes time to plan projects.
+Unfortunately, there are many different opinions on how software development estimation should be handled, and there is no common understanding of what works best.
+This post discusses why software estimations often fail and provides advice on how organizations can use them more effectively to make better decisions before the planning phase of projects

 The aim of this essay is to explain how to use estimation before a project begins.
 We don't address techniques for projects that are already underway.

-An estimate should be an unbiased analytical process.
-The purpose of estimation is to provide an understanding of the effort and time required to complete a project or task.
-This information should be used to make better decisions about which direction to take.
+A software development estimation should be an unbiased analytical process.
+Project estimation aims to understand the required effort and time to complete a project or task.
+This information should be used to make better decisions about direction.

-An estimate is not a target.
-It's not a commitment or a goal that needs to be met.
-An estimate is not a quote; it's an analytical judgment, not a negotiation tool.
-The usage of estimates as a tender offer and selecting the smallest is a typical executive's antipattern.
+Software estimates are not a target.
+They are not a commitment or a goal that needs to be met.
+Project estimates are not a quote; they are analytical judgments, not negotiation tools.
+Using software project estimates as a tender offer and selecting the smallest is a typical executive's antipattern.
 It should not be used for this purpose.

 Most of the predictions are incorrect, and the problem is not neutral.
-The software business has a bias toward underestimation, according to industry statistics.
+According to industry statistics, the software development business is biased toward underestimation.

-Using the tiniest estimate's size as a reason for selecting a development partner merely results in making a decision based on incorrect information.
-There are many options to pick before the project begins, ranging from trade-offs over features even to project cancellation if the most realistic estimate isn't acceptable.
+Using the tiniest estimate's size as a reason for selecting a partner for the next software development project merely results in making a decision based on incorrect information.
+There are many options to pick from before the software development project begins, ranging from trade-offs over features even to project cancellation if the most realistic estimate isn't acceptable.
 If the predicted budget has already been wasted by lousy forecasting, it will be too late to make such judgments.

-There have been numerous researches on the subject during decades of software development.
+Numerous pieces of research have been conducted during decades of software development.
 Let's go through them one by one in chronological order.

-The cult book from Fred Brooks, released in 1974, identifies famous and fundamental Brook's law, according to which "adding manpower to a late software project makes it later."
-He also says that he has a rule of thumb for successfully scheduling the project: planning 1/3, coding 1/6, and testing 1/2.
-According to the book, only coding is often correctly estimated, which makes up 1/6 of the overall project.
-Of course, it's for the outdated heavy Waterfall approach, but many organizations still use it.
-Modern Agile, on the other hand, does not promise quicker development; instead, it encourages focusing on critical features and tiny releases while reducing waste.
+The cult book by Fred Brooks, released in 1974, identifies famous and fundamental Brook's law, according to which "adding manpower to a late software project makes it later."
+He also says he has a rule of thumb for successfully scheduling the project: planning 1/3, coding 1/6, and testing 1/2.
+According to the book, only the coding part often has accurate estimates, comprising 1/6 of the whole project.
+Of course, it's for the outdated heavy Waterfall software development life cycle, but many organizations still use it.
+On the other hand, Modern Agile project management does not promise a quicker software development process; instead, it encourages development teams to focus on critical features and tiny releases while reducing waste.

 According to fundamental work published in 1992 by Albert L. Lederer and Jayesh Prasad, approximately two-thirds of all projects significantly exceed their estimates.

-The Standish Group has published yearly reports on software project success and performance since 1994.
-The first study caused a stir in the programming world: only 16% of projects were completed on time and budget, while over half were under-estimated, and nearly one-third completely failed and abandoned.
-The average cost overrun was approximately 100%, and the average schedule overrun was 120%.
+The Standish Group has published yearly reports on software engineering projects' success and performance since 1994.
+The first study caused a stir in the software engineering world: only 16% of software engineering projects were completed on time and within budget.
+At the same time, over half were underestimated, and nearly one-third completely failed and were abandoned.
+The average cost estimation overrun was approximately 100%, and the average project schedule overrun was 120%.
 But the accuracy is undoubtedly worse than those figures suggest.
 The Standish Group discovered that late projects frequently discarded a lot of functionality to fulfill their deadlines and budgets.

-We see 30% of successful projects and 20% completely failed ones in CHAOS Report 2015.
+We see 30% of successful and 20% of completely failed projects in the CHAOS Report 2015.
 It's incredible: 70% of all software projects fail to satisfy expectations.
-This is not all; according to the study, only 11% of Waterfall projects were successful, with a 29% failure rate, which is nearly verifies the 1994 research.
-On the other side, we have Agile projects with a success rate of 40% and a failure rate of 9%.
-Imagine if processes that don't even require upfront estimation perform almost four times better?
+However, this is not all; according to the study, only 11% of Waterfall projects were successful, with a 29% failure rate, which nearly verifies the 1994 research.
+Conversely, we have Agile projects with a success rate of 40% and a failure rate of 9%.
+Imagine if software development processes that don't even require an upfront project estimation process perform almost four times better.

 The fascinating thing is that both reports stress the importance of user and executive management engagement.
-The essential success factor in 1994, the presence of clear requirements, was eliminated in 2015.
-Software developers sought to work with uncertain and changing requirements using Agile to tackle this problem.
+The essential success factor in 1994, the presence of a clear work breakdown structure, was eliminated in 2015.
+Software developers and project managers sought to work with uncertain and changing requirements using Agile to tackle this problem.